riccardo2001/minecraft/README.md

 - **Java 17** (not compatible with earlier versions)
 - LWJGL 3.x
 - Java-compatible IDE VScode
-- OS compatible with macOS arm64
+- OS compatible with macOS arm64 and Windows x86

 ## Features